karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 This brings me to talking a bit about a previous job I had.
 Back in 2021 I worked at a place called [Our Machinery](https://ruby0x1.github.io/machinery_blog_archive/).
 We were creating a whole game engine in plain C. We used a very comfortable and powerful way to program C.

-We relied in concepts such as:
+We relied on concepts such as:

 - Custom allocators
 - Temporary allocators